SabreTools/MPF/CHANGELIST.md

 - Skip warning line in Redumper log
 - Normalise Disc Titles in Submission Info (Deterous)
 - Fix information pulling for CleanRip and UIC
+- Add UMD handling for the disc info window

 ### 3.0.3 (2023-12-04)